The Procurement Journey:

 The Construction Procurement Manual should be consulted for detailed guidance on works and construction related projects, however, the SPD (Scotland) can be used for works and construction spend.
 The Construction Procurement Manual is continually updated to reflect industry best practice and any legislative changes, if you have any queries the Construction Procurement Policy Unit would be please to answer any questions and can be contacted at: PropertyandConstruction@gov.scot

-Decisions of the Court of Justice of the European Union and the national courts provide interpretation of the requirements of the EU Treaty and the EU Procurement Directives and can establish precedents which must be observed.
+International and national courts provide interpretation of legislation and can establish precedents which must be observed.
 Caselaw, by its nature, is constantly evolving and can have significant effects.

 The information contained in this web site is subject to change without notice